-The correct amount and method of taking this drug is determined by your doctor.
-To know this amount and consult a doctor, you can download the Product Brochure.
+The correct amount and method of taking this medicine is determined by your doctor.
+To know this amount and consult a doctor, you can download the Product Leaflet.

-• Having a history of chronic liver disease: Due to the increased half-life of the drug in these patients, the dose of the Medicine may need to be reduced.
+Having a history of chronic liver disease: Due to the increased half-life of the medicine in these patients, the dose of the Medicine may need to be reduced.

 The safety and efficacy of this Medicine in children and people under 18 years of age have not been established.